spider-rs/spider-clients/python/README.md

 # SpiderWebAI Python SDK

-The SpiderWebAI Python SDK offers a toolkit for straightforward website scraping and crawling at scale, enabling you to collect data formatted for compatibility with language models (LLMs).
+The SpiderWebAI Python SDK offers a toolkit for straightforward website scraping, crawling at scale, and other utilities like extracting links and taking screenshots, enabling you to collect data formatted for compatibility with language models (LLMs).
 It features a user-friendly interface for seamless integration with the SpiderWebAI API.

 ## Installation

-To install the spiderwebai Python SDK, you can use pip:
+To install the SpiderWebAI Python SDK, you can use pip:

 ```bash
 pip install spiderwebai-py